 Kids’ Space!
 By Kids and for Kids!
 An educational learning site devoted to bringing out the creativity in Kids of all ages around the world.
 Share your stories, pictures, and musical compositions!

 Students for Exploration of Space!
 SEDS is an independent, student-based organization which promotes the exploration and development of space.
 SEDS pursues this mission by educating people about the benefits of space, by supporting a network of interested students, by providing an opportunity for members to develop their leadership skills, and inspiring people through our involvement in space-related projects.
-SEDS believes in a space-faring civilization and that focussing the enthusiasm of young people is the key to our future in space.
+SEDS believes in a space-faring civilization and that focusing the enthusiasm of young people is the key to our future in space.

 Many of the sites at KidSites can be amateurish or boring, so it can take some searching to find that special gem of a site.
 In the Arts category, one of our favorites comes from The Metropolitan Museum of Art in New York City.
 Their section for kids features a long list of online applications where kids can learn about color, go on Aaron’s Awesome Adventure (the site will even read the story aloud to your child!), as well as a long list of other fun games and activites that exposes kids to the exciting world of Art.